 When the system has regions with granular temperature domains that require resolved DEM, this part of the simulation easily becomes the computational bottleneck.
-The number of particles that can be simulated in real-time with resolved DEM is up to 10^4 , the precise number depending on particle size, velocity, contact parameters and numerical integration technique [19].
-With a reduction factor of 1/10, we expect that the pile system can be simulated in real-time with $N{\rm p}=10^5$ particles.
+The number of particles that can be simulated in real-time with resolved DEM is up to 10^4 , the precise number depending on particle size, velocity, contact parameters and numerical integration technique [20].
+With a reduction factor of 1/10, we expect that the pile system can be simulated in real-time with $N_p = 10^5$ particles.
 Compared to this theoretical performance estimate, the prototype implementation is underperforming in the Pile test in Fig. 8 by a factor of 10 and can potentially be optimised to reach a speed-up factor of 100.

-The precision in the pile experiments is about 10%.
-This is not a high precision but acceptable for many applications, especially when there are no other alternatives that deliver real-time performance.
-Also, the uncertainties behind the ground truth (resolved) model are in many practical situations also of this magnitude.
+The accuracy in the pile experiments is about 10%.
+Whether this is acceptable depend highly on the application and if there are any alternatives for achieving the required simulation speed.
 There are several ways the reduced model can be improved, besides providing it with more or better training data.
 The velocity field in the real system has fluctuations and transients that cannot be captured by a model assuming quasi-stationary flow.
-To achieve higher precision, the missing flow dynamics must be included either at the level of the velocity field predictor or at the particle level, like in the spot-model by Rycroft et al. [17].
+To achieve higher accuracy, the missing flow dynamics must be included either at the level of the velocity field predictor or at the particle level, like in the spot-model by Rycroft et al. [18].
 The error due to elevated granular temperature in shear flow can possibly be reduced by adding diffusion terms in the calculation of new particle velocities from the mean field.
-Models for diffusion in granular flows, as function of the local strain rate, can be found in the literature [22] and can be calibrated using the resolved DEM simulation data.
-It may also be a good idea to adjust the particle velocities or positions to resolve unphysical contact overlaps that result from the errors in the velocity predictor or from applying a diffusion model.
+Models for diffusion in granular flows, as function of the local strain rate, can be found in the literature [23] and can be calibrated using the resolved DEM simulation data.
+It may also be a good idea to adjust the particle velocities or positions to resolve unphysical contact overlaps that result from the errors in the velocity predictor.
 In the prototype implementation used for the numerical experiments, the regions of elevated granular temperature are detected manually.
-Creating a model for predicting the local granular temperature and how it can be expected to develop would enable more automatic and perhaps more precise adaptive reduced-order DEM simulation.
+Creating a model for predicting the local granular temperature, and how it can be expected to develop, would enable more automatic and accurate adaptive reduced-order DEM simulation.
+The current paper focus on using a quasistationary velocity field for the reduced DEM.
+It is a compelling idea, seemingly feasible, to extend this to viscoelastic deformations using the method of Zhong and Sun [25] for predicting the velocity field.